• Skip to primary navigation

 Recommendations

 The remaining MDBs must move beyond aggregate reporting and publish full, investment-level climate finance data that is both accessible and comprehensive.
 Without this, stakeholders cannot verify the billions reported in annual totals, nor assess how and where climate finance is being delivered.
-The disclosure of both sovereign and non-sovereign investment data by institutions such as IDB and AsDB demonstrates that comprehensive, project-level reporting is feasible.
+The disclosure of both sovereign and non-sovereign investment data that matches Joint Report claims by institutions such as IDB and AsDB demonstrates that comprehensive, project-level reporting is feasible.
 This indicates that barriers to disclosure may be lower than often assumed, and other MDBs should follow this example.

 Primary Sidebar